Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Source: "Small Batch Preserving" by Ellie Topp and Margaret Howard.

-With all the abundance of fruit this time of the year, thousands of combinations of jams/jellies are possible.
-For example today I did not have enough crab apple juice to make the jelly I wanted, so I took blackberries, squeezed them with my hands to get the juice, but not crack the seed (that would make the juice unusable) and combined the two to get the proper amount required.
-The jelly turned out wonderfully.
-Use your imagination.
-It is surprising what wonderful, personally developed jam/jelly you will come up with.
-Good luck and happy eating.
+Today I did not have enough crab apple juice to make the jelly I wanted, so I took blackberries, squeezed them with my hands to get the juice and combined the two to get the proper amount required.

 Some readers have pointed out that using wax for sealing jars has fallen out of favor for food safety reasons.